shangjin92/shangjin92/README.md

 * I'm a Java/Go/Python/C++ programmer.

-* I’m interested in Distributed System, Cloud Native, Devops, DDD...
+* I’m interested in Cloud Native, Devops, DDD...

+* Read my articles on [ZhiHu](https://www.zhihu.com/people/yun-jia-gou-song-wen)

 <!---
 shangjin92/shangjin92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.